feddelegrand7/fabricerin/README.md

 ## Examples:

-First of all, I’d like to state that all the example provided apply the same way to Shiny and Rmd documents (in Rmd use the functions directely (e.g. without wrapping them inside *fluidPage()*).
-Note that`fabricerin` is not an R wrapper for the fabricjs library in the sense that it doesn’t cover all the capabilities of the library.
+First of all, I’d like to state that all the example provided apply the same way to Shiny and Rmd documents. `fabricerin` is not an R wrapper for the fabricjs library.
+The package doesn’t cover all the capabilities of the library.
 The `fabricerin` package relies only on some specified features that according to me will help Shiny/Rmd users.
 Of course, if you need some improvement, feel free to create a Pull Request.